Thursday, April 28, 2022

 Intertwined with this mo'adim ‘inventory’ is an important insertion, which lends another dimension to the feasts and to the life of the sons and daughters of Yisrael.
 It reads as follows: “When you reap the harvest of your land, moreover, you shall not reap to the very corners of your field nor gather the gleaning of your harvest; you are to leave them for the needy and the alien” (23:22 italics added).
 The reason given for this injunction, albeit a very short one summarizes it all: "For I am YHVH your Elohim".
 We found a similar injunction in last week’s portion (Kdoshim), in 19:9-10, which was preceded by the declaration: "You shall be holy for I YHVH your Elohim am Holy" (19:2).
 YHVH’s heart, His character, and deeds express His holiness.
 He desires to bestow upon His people this kind of holiness, while they, in turn, are to live accordingly.

 From the first month through the third - we now move to the seventh, which is replete with mo'adim, starting with the first day.
 (Rosh Chodesh - "head of the month", the usual term for the first day of the month, is not used here.)
 The "first day" of the seventh month is to be a “shabbaton”, a Shabbat-like day, and also a “mikra kodesh” - a "holy convocation" (23:24).
 It is to be a “zich'ron tru'ah”, that is, a day dedicated to remembering the “sound or a blast” (that was first heard on Mount Sinai, Ex.
 19:16).
 Yet, “t'ruah” is a generic noun, thereby shrouding this mo’ed with some obscurity.
 The raising of human voices, the blowing of a shofar (ram’s horn), or a silver trumpet can all produce the “t’ruah” sound.
 The combination of 'jarring' the communal memory and the emphasis on sound may also be in preparation for the tenth day of the month, the most solemn of all the feast days, “Yom HaKippurim”, literally "Day of the Atonements" (v.
 27).
 The sound of the alarm is intended, therefore, to help the People of Yisrael recall the greatness of their Elohim, His deeds and commandments, as well as their own responses and shortcomings.
 In other words, it is a call to self-examination leading to repentance.
-Since “tru'a” signifies a number of different calls and alarms (e.g. Num.
+Since “tru'a” signifies several different calls and alarms (e.g. Num.
 10:5, 6,9,10), “…blessed is the people who knows [understands, discerns] the “tru'a” [the specific sound and its intent]; O YHVH they walk in the light of your countenance!"
 (Ps.
 89:15).

 The Day of Atonement is a mikra kodesh, "on exactly the tenth day" (23:27) to commence on the previous evening (according to verse 32); and "it is to be a Shabbat Shabbaton" - a Shabbat of Shabbats.
 What else singles out this day?
 In addition to a total cessation of labor, it is also to be a time of "affliction of the soul".
 To “afflict" here is “(ve)ee'ni'tem,” the root being a.n.h (ayin, noon, hey), shared by the adjectives “humility” or “self-denial”.
 Yisha’yahu (Isaiah) 58 clarifies for us the kind of affliction YHVH is referring to: "Is it a fast like this which I choose, a day for a man to afflict/humble [ah'not] himself?
 Is it for bowing one's head like a reed and for spreading out sackcloth and ashes as a bed?
 Will you call this a fast, even an acceptable day to YHVH?
 Is this not the fast, which I choose: to loosen the bonds of wickedness, to undo the bands of the yoke, and to let the oppressed go free and break every yoke?
 Is it not to divide your bread with the hungry and bring the homeless poor [ah’ni, the same root] into the house…?" (vs. 5-7 emphases added).
 Thus, he who truly afflicts himself is not necessarily engaged only in ceremonial acts, but, rather, empathizes with the afflicted and comes to their aid.
 Lastly, a quick glance back to Pesach will remind us of the "bread of affliction" - lechem oni - literally "bread of affliction or humility", which is another name for the “matza”, as we already noted above.
 Lechem Oni, therefore, is a fitting title for He who is the "Bread of Life", the Pesach's Matza, and who is also described in Z’char’yah (Zechariah) 9:9 as "humble - ah'ni - and mounted on a donkey".